TC-Gaming/-TC-Gaming-API/public-json-api/README.md

 **ENDPOINT:** `/json/status_one.json`

-This request indexes players by ID (inside the `players` object) and returns all currently connected clients.
+This request indexes players by InSim PLID (inside the `players` object) and returns all currently connected clients.
+It is designed for use with local InSim applications.
 This example only returns one client for brevity.

 **REQUEST:**
 ```shell